 *This post contains an affiliate link and I may receive a small commission if you click and buy.
 It won't cost you any extra*

 I'm thrilled to be able to share that there is a new title being added to the list of books published on the topic of Pathological Demand Avoidance.
-"I'm Not Upside down, I'm Downside Up" has been written as a collaboration by Harry Thompson and Danielle Jata-Hall, with illustrations by Mollie Sherwin.
-As their strapline says, it is NOT a boring book about PDA.
+"I'm Not Upside down, I'm Downside Up" has illustrations by Mollie Sherwin and as their strapline says, it is NOT a boring book about PDA.

 There were so many parts to this book that I related to as a parent of a PDAer.
 Chapter two looks at freedom and begins with how Ariana hates it when her mum says good morning to her.
 Ariana explains: